2025 Festival: October 20–26

 47. Indigenous Voices: A Steady Brightness of Being

 This groundbreaking new anthology collects letters from Indigenous writers, activists, and thinkers, exploring the histories that have brought us to this moment, the challenges and crises faced by present-day communities, and the visions that will lead us to a new architecture for thinking about Indigeneity.
-Stephanie Sinclair, co-editor of A Steady Brightness of Being, joins us on-stage for an essential conversation with award-winning contributors from across Turtle Island, David A. Robertson and Kyle Edwards.
+Stephanie Sinclair, co-editor of A Steady Brightness of Being, joins us on-stage for an essential conversation with award-winning contributors from across Turtle Island, David A. Robertson, Kyle Edwards and Niigaan Sinclair.

 This event is open to everyone, and has been curated with the Pro-D day for teachers in mind.
 Teachers may be interested in the following information.
 This event is also suitable for students in grades 10–12.